imcclaskey/d3/README.md

     - Use your AI assistant, configured with d3 tools, to interact with the server.
     - **Create a Feature**: Ask the AI to "create a new d3 feature named 'my-feature'".
         - *Alternatively, use the CLI:* `d3 feature create my-feature`
+        - Note: Creating a feature automatically enters it as the active context
-    - **Enter a Feature**: Once a feature exists, ask the AI to "enter the feature 'my-feature'".
+    - **Switch Features**: If multiple features exist, ask the AI to "enter 'other-feature'".
-        - *Alternatively, use the CLI:* `d3 feature enter my-feature`
+        - *Alternatively, use the CLI:* `d3 feature enter other-feature`
     - **Move Through Phases**: Instruct the AI to "move to the define phase", "move to the design phase", or "move to the deliver phase".
         - *Alternatively, use the CLI:* `d3 phase move define`, `d3 phase move design`, or `d3 phase move deliver`
-    - **Exit a Feature**: When done with a feature, or to switch, ask the AI to "exit the current feature".
+    - **Exit Feature Context**: When done with a feature, ask the AI to "exit the current feature".
         - *Alternatively, use the CLI:* `d3 exit`

 3. **Develop within Phases**: